VUIIS/demo-singularity-matlab-fsl/README.md

 Be sure that tag is checked out in your working copy of the repo.
 Give the container a versioned name like `demo_v1.0.0.simg` that matches the release version.

-You can run `matlab/check_for_compilation.sh` first to make sure there's no source code newer than the compiled executable.

 External binaries such as Matlab Runtime and FSL can be included by copying local copies into the container in the Singularity file's `%files` section.
 This